Hopes high for Thiam turnaround at Credit Suisse

-ZURICH/LONDON, June 14 (Reuters) - Tidjane Thiam starts work as CEO of Credit Suisse next month with investors optimistic he can bring about a major change of strategy at the bank, even if he has to raise cash to do it.
+ZURICH/LONDON (Reuters) - Tidjane Thiam starts work as CEO of Credit Suisse CSGN.VX next month with investors optimistic he can bring about a major change of strategy at the bank, even if he has to raise cash to do it.

 An expectation that the 52-year-old will successfully switch Credit Suisse’s focus to lucrative Asian wealth management and shrink its cash-intensive investment bank has propelled the Zurich-based lender’s shares around 12 percent since Thiam’s appointment was announced in March.

-The former Prudential CEO’s reputation follows his success at the insurer where he expanded into Asia with a clear strategy laying out medium-term targets, and, after an early spat over a failed takeover of rival Asian-focused insurer AIA , built a good rapport with regulators.
+The former Prudential (PRU.L) CEO’s reputation follows his success at the insurer where he expanded into Asia with a clear strategy laying out medium-term targets, and, after an early spat over a failed takeover of rival Asian-focused insurer AIA (1299.HK), built a good rapport with regulators.

 But revamping Credit Suisse will be a harder task.